mrcrow/MRTimer/README.md

 MRTimer
 =======

-MRTimer is used to measure the time interval between lines of codes.
+MRTimer is used to measure the time interval between lines of codes while running.

-You can simply get the time interval within the function like:
+You can simply get the time interval within the function:

     [MRTimer setFlag];